-Chrome for Android automatically shows your custom splash screen so long as you meet the following requirements in your web app manifest:
+Chrome for Android automatically shows your custom splash screen as long as you meet the following requirements in your web app manifest:

 nameproperty is set to the name of your PWA.